danionescu0/docker-flask-mongodb-example/README.md

 # Tic tac toe

 A tic tac toe game written in flask using flask_session.
-It has a simple UI and no REST API this time.
+It has a simple UI.

 About tic tac toe (https://en.wikipedia.org/wiki/Tic-tac-toe)

 This service renders a html template located in /python/templates/tictactoe.html

+Swagger URL: does not have an API

 # Grafana and InfluxDb